-How I created couple travel photos without a tripod: The Photoshop technique that always shocks people
+How to create couple travel photos without a tripod: The PS technique that always shocks people

 As the professional photographer in charge of content creation for Cuppa to Copa Travels, I’ve always felt a lot of pressure to produce high quality images of epic places.
 However, being that the brand started on Instagram as a travel couple account, I was also expected to produce couple travel photos with both Andy and I in them, all cutesy and sweet.
 Being in the mood to act like this was an issue in itself, but we could usually come away with a shot we were happy with.
 I definitely got sucked into the pressures of growing a travel Instagram account, but that’s a story for another time.